nikitavoloboev/data/docs/research/solving-problems.md

 [Always think from first principles](https://twitter.com/jeff_weinstein/status/1454518683653459968).

 1. What are you trying to solve?
-Define it well.
+Define the problem well.
 2. Break the problem down to essential and smaller parts.
-3. Prioritize order of solving the parts + needed research.
+3. Prioritize order of solving the parts.
+Do necessary research.
 4. Work on solving each part one by one.
+No distractions.
 Get rid of parts that are non essential.
 5. Optimize.
 Document.
+Share solution.

 ## 1. Find what the problem is